RNA-FRETools/MASH-FRET/docs/simulation/simulation.md

 * visualize the generated data
 * export the generated data to files

-At the end of the procedure, the user holds synthetic SMVs and trajectories written to files that can be used for further analysis, algorithm testing or external illustration.
+At the end of the procedure, the user holds synthetic SMVs and trajectories written to files that can be used for result validation, algorithm testing or external illustration.

 ## Requirements and limitations